Ackimixs/projectMBP/README.md

 algoName : the name of the algorithm you want to run inside that list : exact, constructive, local_search, tabu_search

 without option the program will run every graph file inside the folder : `../instance/<algoName>/*`
-The outp\nut will be inside the the folder `../result/<algoName>/<name of the original file but with .out extension>`
+The output will be inside the the folder `../result/<algoName>/<name of the original file but with .out extension>`

 If you want to run custom graph you have to set options :
 			-i, --input <string> => path to the input file